Which Port and Supply Chain Roles Need an MSIC?

 The one test that actually matters

 Forget job titles.
 The legal test under the Maritime Transport and Offshore Facilities Security Regulations 2003 is operational need: does your role require unescorted, unmonitored access to a maritime security zone at least once a year?
 If yes, you are eligible to apply, and your employer needs to confirm that operational need as part of your application.
 If you are always escorted or monitored, you do not need an MSIC, even if you visit a port regularly.
+Employers arranging cards for several of the roles above at once can use our corporate MSIC solutions for bulk applications and ongoing management.

 Not sure yet?
 Apply Job Ready